 Diana Rigg On Stage - Theater Credits, Bio and Tickets

-Shortly after her birth, Ms. Rigg moved to Bikaner, India, where her father was employed as a railyway executive.
-She would remain there until the age of 8, when she was sent to Fulneck School - a boarding school near Pudsey in England.
+Shortly after her birth, Rigg moved to Bikaner, India, where her father was employed as a railway executive.
+She would remain there until the age of 8, when she was sent to Fulneck School, a boarding school near Pudsey in England.
 She would later study acting at the Royal Academy of Dramatic Art from 1955 to 1957.

-Having already played Eliza Doolittle in 1974, Ms. Rigg returned to Lerner & Loewe's classic musical My Fair Lady on March 15, 2018 at Lincoln Center, this time taking on the role of Mrs. Higgins — a role she previously played in the musical's source material, George Bernard Shaw's Pygmalion, in 2011.
-She played her final performance in the role on September 9, 2018.
+Having already played Eliza Doolittle in 1974, Rigg returned to Lerner and Loewe's classic musical My Fair Lady on March 15, 2018 at Lincoln Center, this time taking on the role of Mrs. Higgins — a role she previously played in the musical's source material, George Bernard Shaw's Pygmalion, in 2011.
+She played her final performance in My Fair Lady on September 9, 2018.